Coding Tip: Have A Single Exit Point

 }

 There is some controversy surrounding returning early versus having a single exit point, and both sides have decent arguments.
-However, it is my belief that robustness is more important than insignificant performance gains, and for any non-trivial function returning once will improve maintainability.
+However, it is my belief that robustness is more important than insignificant performance gains, and having a single exit point improves maintainability for any non-trivial function.

 Fragility